Whether you are seeking a gap year destination or something off the beaten path, here are 12 natural wonders you must see before you die.

 Aurora is a brilliant, natural display of colored lights that are created when electrically charged particles collide in the ionosphere, directed by the Earth’s magnetic field.
 This effect is called Aurora Borealis in the northern latitudes and as Aurora Australis in southern latitudes.

 These lights were named after the Roman goddess of dawn, Aurora.
 You can see these lights from high locations in Alaska, Sweden, Antarctica and south of Madagascar and north of Australia.

-The Aldabra coral atoll is the second largest in the world, situated in the Aldabra Group of islands that’s part of the Seychelles on the Indian Ocean.
+The Aldabra coral atoll is the second largest in the world, situated in the Aldabra Group of islands that are part of the Seychelles on the Indian Ocean.
 This beautiful coral atoll is a designated a World Heritage Site and is preserved for its beauty and amazing animals, such as the Aldabra Giant Tortoise.

 The world’s largest land crab, the Coconut Crab also lives there, apart from manta rays, hammerhead sharks, green turtles, hawksbill turtles and barracuda.

 If you’re in Africa in February, visit the Ngorongoro area of southern Serengeti of Tanzania to watch a stampeding procession of 500,000 zebras, followed by 1.8 million wildebeest, followed by 100,000 plains game.

 This major stampede goes on for hours, raising huge dust clouds and creating enough noise to kill your eardrums.

 The Dead Sea is actually a salt lake bordered by Jordan and Israel, whose waters are 8.6 times saltier than the ocean.
 The mineral-rich mud from the Dead Sea can cure anything from skin diseases to osteoarthritis.